How to make Lemon Mince Pies from the 1830s

 What is a manuscript cookbook?

-is a (usually) handwritten private or personal collection of recipes.
-They are useful because they allow us to see what people actually ate.
-Cookery books are more what other people expect us to eat.
+It is a handwritten private or personal collection of recipes.
+These recipes are useful because they allow us to see what people actually ate.
+Printed cookery books, then as now, contain recipes which we can never be sure were actually used..
 Recipes copied down and collected are much more likely to be the food that real people ate.

 If you want to know more about them, I recommend this website as a good start.